We recently helped facilitate the sale of a client’s business for twice its assessed value – a value we had independently appraised!

 The short answer is that he had an open mind and was willing to work with us to explore all options for exit.

 (As always, we’ve anonymised some details about the businesses mentioned to protect all parties’ privacy.)

-This client owned a Sydney-based engineering firm servicing commercial and corporate clients.
+This client owned an engineering firm servicing commercial and corporate clients.

 The business had been formed by two partners who ran it successfully for 20 years.